DXHeroes/knowledge-base-content/practices/respectful_code_reviews.md

 **TL;DR**

-The basis for a fruitful and positive collaboration is respectful and constructive feedback.
+Respectful and constructive feedback is the basis of a fruitful collaboration, healthy work environment, and quality product.

 ## Why You Might Want Respectful Code Reviews

-While code review is recognized as a valuable tool for improving the quality of software projects, code review comments that are perceived as being unclear or harsh can have unfavorable consequences.
+Code review helps to improve the quality of software projects but negative and unclear code review comments can have unwanted consequences.
 The right style of communication not only helps to build relationships and healthy work environments but also helps to achieve the final goal of delivering a quality product.
 It improves the overall health of the system and code.